HANS Device Guide for HPDE & Time Trials

 FHR: The HANS Brand and Alternatives

-HANS is a brand name that has become genericized, like Kleenex.
-The category is called FHR (Frontal Head Restraint).
-Any SFI 38.1 or FIA 8858-2010 rated FHR device is accepted at events that require "HANS."
-The clip system is standardized — all FHR devices use the same Hybrid/HANS clip interface and work with any compatible helmet.
+The technical category name is FHR (Frontal Head Restraint).
+Any SFI 38.1 or FIA 8858-2010 certified FHR is accepted wherever "HANS" is required.
+The clip interface is standardized across all brands — Simpson, Schroth, and HANS Performance devices all use the same Hybrid clip system and work with any compatible helmet.

 - HANS Performance Series: The original, widely used, available in multiple angles and sizes.
 Carbon fiber construction.
 The industry benchmark.